Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 351     }
 ```

-The setEntry actually inserts new entry to the renameMap.
+The setEntry inserts new entry to the renameMap.
-However, because UnifiedRenameMap is just a wrapper class consisting of
+However, because UnifiedRenameMap is just a wrapper class
+consisting of multiple SimpleRenameMaps
-multiple SimpleRenameMaps with different types of registers,
+with different types of registers,
 it inserts an entry to associated SimpleRenameMaps object
 based on the type of register.